 Air temperature directly affects soil temperature, which influences soil health and productivity.
 Extreme temperatures can accelerate or slow down biological processes, affect soil structure, and impact nutrient availability for plants.
 For example, farmers need to pay attention to soil temperature to know when to plant the first crops.
 Soil holds heat better than air and is usually warmer than the air.
-Soil holds heat better than air and is usually warmer than the sunlight gets trapped in the soil because soil particles are packed closely together, and they hold onto heat well.
+Soil holds heat better than air and is usually warmer than the air.
+The heat energy from the sunlight gets trapped in the soil because soil particles are packed closely together, and they hold onto heat well.
 On the other hand, air is much lighter and less dense, so it doesn't hold onto heat as effectively.